Nope Meaning In Telugu

 In Telugu literature and media, “లేదు” is employed with great effect to convey denial, refusal, or the absence of something.
 Writers and poets use “లేదు” to evoke emotions, create tension, or express a character’s firm stance.
 Similarly, in Telugu cinema and television, the delivery of “లేదు” can range from comedic to dramatic, showcasing the word’s versatility.

-ALSO READ Frequently Meaning In Telugu
+ALSO READ Apparently Meaning In Telugu

 Variations and Synonyms